-In the past, a linear trend analysis method was widely used to calculate the warming (e.g., Fyfe, von Salzen, et al., 2013; IPCC, 2013).
-In reality, however, the rate of human emissions is time dependent and the climate system has significant internal variability on various temporal scales (IPCC, 2013).
-Thus, the response of SAT to anthropogenic forcings should be varying with time (Duan et al., 2019; Ji et al., 2014; Wu et al., 2007).
-As the linear trend could not appropriately represent such nonlinear response of SAT to anthropogenic forcings, a method called ensemble empirical mode decomposition (EEMD) was suggested for such nonlinear analysis (Wu & Huang, 2009).
-In this study, we focus on the secular Arctic warming associated with human influence with the method of EEMD by comparing an observational data set and simulations from 36 Coupled Model Intercomparison Project Phase 5 (CMIP5) GCMs (Taylor et al., 2012).
+In the past, a linear trend analysis method was widely used to calculate the warming (e.g., IPCC, 2013; Fyfe & Salzen et al., 2013).
+In reality, however, the rate of human emissions is time-dependent and the climate system has significant internal variability on various temporal scales (IPCC 2013).
+Thus, the response of SAT to anthropogenic forcings should be varying with time (Wu et al., 2007; Ji et al., 2014; Duan et al., 2019).
+As the linear trend could not appropriately represent such nonlinear response of SAT to anthropogenic forcings, a method called EEMD (Ensemble Empirical Mode Decomposition) was suggested for such nonlinear analysis (Wu & Huang, 2009).
+In this study, we focus on the secular Arctic warming associated with human influence with the method of EEMD by comparing an observational dataset and simulations from 36 CMIP5 (Coupled Model Intercomparison Project Phase 5) GCMs (Taylor et al., 2012).

-The remainder of this manuscript is organized as follows: section 2 introduces the data and method.
+The remainder of this manuscript is organized as follows: section 2 introduce the data and method.
 The results are presented in section 3.
 In section 4, we give the conclusion and discussion.

-2. Data and Method
+2 Data and Method

-In this work, the Arctic is defined as a geographic domain poleward of 60°N, and our research focuses on the annual Arctic SAT, which is calculated from December of a year to the following November.
-Considering detectable anthropogenic influence on the northern middle-high latitudes since the late nineteenth century (Duan et al., 2019) and inclusion of the latest change of the Arctic SAT, such as record-breaking Arctic warming during the past several years (Richter-Menge et al., 2017), 1880-2017 is chosen here as the study period.
-The observational data set HadCRUT4.6 (hereafter, HadCRUT) is used in this study, which is an updated observed monthly global temperature anomaly on a 5° grid relative to the reference period 1961-1990.
-HadCRUT is composed of direct observed land surface air temperature data set provided by the Climatic Research Unit at the University of East Anglia, while the HadSST3 is the observed sea surface temperature (SST) data set from the Met Office Hadley Centre (Morice et al., 2012).
+In this work, the Arctic is defined as a geographic domain poleward of 60°N and our research focuses on the annual Arctic SAT, which is calculated from December of a year to the following November.
+Considering detectable anthropogenic influence on the northern mid-high latitudes since the late nineteenth century (Duan et al., 2019) and inclusion of the latest change of the Arctic SAT, such as record-breaking Arctic warming during the past several years (Richter-Menge et al., 2017) in our work, 1880-2017 is chose here as the study period.
+The observational dataset HadCRUT4.6 (hereafter, HadCRUT) is used in this study, which is an updated observed monthly global temperature anomaly on a 5-degree grid relative to the reference period 1961-1990.
+HadCRUT is composed by direct observations from land component CRUTEM4 and marine component HadSST3.
+The CRUTEM4 is the observed land surface air temperature dataset provided by the Climatic Research Unit at the University of East Anglia, while the HadSST3 is the observed sea surface temperature (SST) dataset from the Met Office Hadley Centre (Morice et al., 2012).
 Relative to its previous version, HadCRUT has greatly improved observational coverage in the Arctic (Morice et al., 2012).
 However, the observation still is relatively limited in the Arctic, especially in the early times.